 The major authorities on matters of style and usage in the U.S. are the Chicago Manual of Style (CMS), 16th edition, and Merriam-Webster’s Collegiate Dictionary, 11th edition.
 For matters not covered below, consult CMS or seek advice from the Editor.

-Please use your word processor's Paragraph Styles feature to format your text.The Paragraph Styles are present in the article template (coming soon).
-If you use Paragraph Styles, then small changes can be made by the editors uniformly across the issue.
+Please use your word processor's Paragraph Styles feature to format your text.The Paragraph Styles are present in the article template (above).
+If you use Paragraph Styles, then small changes may be made by the editors uniformly across the issue.
 If Paragraph Styles are not used consistently, the paper will be returned to the author for final formatting.
 In addition to front matter and page headers, the template includes the following Paragraph Styles (all text in 11 point Verdana font, unless noted otherwise):

 - Title and Author Style: Centered, bold.